MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 ### Description

 This example demonstrates how to convert from a `char *` to the string types listed above.
 A `char *` string (also known as a C-style string) uses a null character to indicate the end of the string.
 C-style strings usually require 1 byte per character, but can also use 2 bytes.
-In the examples below, `char *` strings are sometimes referred to as multibyte character strings because of the string data that results from converting from Unicode strings.
+In the examples below, `char *` strings are sometimes referred to as multibyte character strings because of the string data that results from converting from wide Unicode strings.
 Single byte and multibyte character (`MBCS`) functions can operate on `char *` strings.

 ### Code